Alpine-DAV/ascent/src/docs/sphinx/BuildingAscent.rst

 This page provides details on several ways to build Ascent from source.

-For the shortest path from zero to Ascent, see :doc:`quick_start`.
+For the shortest path from zero to Ascent, see :doc:`QuickStart`.

 To build third party dependencies we recommend using :ref:`uberenv <building_with_uberenv>` which leverages Spack or :ref:`Spack directly<building_with_spack>`.
 We also provide info about :ref:`building for known HPC clusters using uberenv <building_known_hpc>`.